Congress Defunds Public Radio

 Logo of the Corporation for Public Broadcasting next to an image of the United States Capitol building under a clear blue sky.

 Losing CPB funding will cause a steep, sudden increase in our costs for broadcasting and streaming music and for operating the station.
-Our commitment to playing great dance music will never change but such a dramatic increase in costs means making hard choices about:
+Our commitment to playing great dance music will never change, but such a dramatic increase in costs means making hard choices about:

 • Cutting back on live broadcasts and special programs

-• Seeking alternative platforms or reduced functionality for web stream and on-demand audio
+• Reduced functionality for web stream and/or on-demand audio

 • Reducing or eliminating the free support we provide for nonprofit organizations and community events